Christian Bethancourt Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.99 team ERA ranks 11th across all MLB pitching staffs.
+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 26th in MLB.

-- Dunning makes the start for the Rangers, his 13th of the season.
-He is 8-2 with a 2.93 ERA and 59 strikeouts through 92 2/3 innings pitched.
+- The Rangers have the 11th-ranked team ERA across all MLB pitching staffs (3.97).

-- In his last appearance on Sunday, July 9, the righty tossed 5 2/3 innings against the Washington Nationals, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Thursday, July 6 against the Boston Red Sox, the righty threw 5 1/3 innings, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.